2017-usfca-biol-395/CharlotteLopp-analysis-report-01-amplicons/Analysis_Report_01_amplicons.md

 | ERR1942298.fastq |       562|        389|
 | ERR1942299.fastq |      1025|        852|

+Here we see the number of read counts for each of the twenty samples before and after trimming.
+The trimming was based on the decrease in quality near the end of the reads as seen in the previous Plot Quality Profile figure.
+This means that "read outs" have been vetted for not having any N's, were allowed up to 3 expected errors, and were cut off if the quality reached as low as truncQ = 2.

 ``` r
 # this build error models from each of the samples
 errors_forward_reads <- learnErrors(filtered_reads_path,